bruuuhoffical/ESPLINE/README.md

 # Setup

-1. Ensure Your Emulator isnt Rooted (if yes re instakk it)
+1. Ensure Your Emulator isnt Rooted (if yes re install it)
 2. Clear Temp (Windows + R)
 3. Delete Everything in Your Temp
 4. Open Emulator Settings : Go to Advanced and Enable ADB